The best home entertainment gift ideas for dad | Engadget

 Roku Streaming Stick+

 These days, it's almost impossible to buy a dumb TV without any internet connectivity or streaming apps.
 But for folks who have older sets, especially those relegated to bedrooms, a streaming stick like Roku's could change their lives.
 It offers the company's full suite of apps, excellent 4K and HDR performance, and it's surprisingly inexpensive.
-And once we can start traveling again, the Roku Streaming Stick+ is great to bring on vacation, so you're never too far from your bingewatch queue. — D.H.
+And once we can start traveling again, the Roku Streaming Stick+ is great to bring on vacation, so you're never too far from your binge-watch queue.
+We still love the original model, but if you spring for the newer Streaming Stick 4K+, you'll get longer-range WiFi and an updated voice remote.Buy Roku Streaming Stick+ at Amazon - $50

 Apple TV 4K (2021)

 If your dad (or anyone else) is in desperate need of a living room TV upgrade, then you can’t go wrong with LG’s award-winning OLED TV from last year.
-Its 2021 successor arrived with a new remote and some tweaks around the edges, but the 2020 model has incredible picture quality and a long list of features that will keep it current even when you plug in a new-gen game console.
+It has incredible picture quality and a long list of features that will keep it current even when you plug in a new-gen game console.

 Sony WH-1000XM4

 If your dad just needs to spend time with an audio book or some music, then a pair of noise-cancelling headphones are a good match and this Sony model provides some of the best technology around.
-The latest model can connect to multiple devices at the same time, so it will work with dad’s phone and computer without constantly needing to re-pair and cause more hassle.
+The XM4 can connect to multiple devices at the same time, so it will work with dad’s phone and computer without constantly needing to re-pair and cause more hassle.

 One of the few knocks we could find on the XM4s during our review was their high price, which has dropped noticeably since their release.
-They have a good fit, and can automatically pause when the wearer starts talking — he’ll appreciate that. — R.L.
+They have a good fit, and can automatically pause when the wearer starts talking — he’ll appreciate that.
+And if you want to spring for a splurge gifts this year, you could get him the new WH-1000XM5, which add a new design and improved noise cancellation to all of the existing features found on the XM4.Buy WH-1000XM4 at Amazon - $348 Buy WH-1000XM5 at Amazon - $398

 PlayStation 5 Media Remote